If you happen to write for a living, then I’m sure you’ve had many days when it seemed impossible to get your brain cells firing.

 When you do decide to go, make sure you take your notepad or recorder because the blood will be flowing throughout your brain, stimulating your thoughts.

 4. Set Your Focus on the Benefits

 If removing your negative thoughts wasn’t enough for overcoming writer’s block, then let’s focus on the bigger picture.
 Let’s think about what the benefits are for breaking through that mental wall and begin typing.

-It doesn’t take a Pulitzer prize winning story to have the amazing feelings, just taking a few steps daily towards the bigger picture can give an incredible satisfaction, plus bring a smile to your face.
+It doesn’t take a Pulitzer prize winning story to have these amazing feelings, just taking a few baby steps towards the bigger picture can give you incredible satisfaction, plus bring a smile to your face.

-If even writing one article seems to overwhelm you, let’s take the baby step approach and start by writing the title and one paragraph, the other writing will follow.
+If even writing one article seems to overwhelm you, let’s take the baby step approach and start by writing your headline and a basic outline of your story, the rest will follow.

-I personally have received comments from readers that state it appears if I love what I do.
+I personally have received comments from readers that state, it appears that I love what I do.
 Doing what you love will enable your readers to connect with you.

 Finding inspiration for articles to write has never been easier than it is today, so instead of beating yourself up, use the search engines to look up information that you are interested in and get inspired.